Rishi500067313/Large-file-processor/README.md

       ![Capture 8](https://user-images.githubusercontent.com/50805925/128555020-06276125-af42-4167-9f00-22f879526d53.PNG)

    4. The third table is only created when we need to update the table product_final.
-It is kind od temporary table which is dropped after its use.
+It is kind of temporary table which is dropped after its use.

       We just ingest the new csv into this table and run a update query.